automatika-robotics/sugarcoat/README.md

 ## Packages created using Sugarcoat

 - [**Kompass**](https://automatikarobotics.com/kompass/): a framework for building robust and comprehensive event-driven navigation stacks using an easy-to-use and intuitive Python API
-- [**Embodied Agents**](https://automatika-robotics.github.io/embodied-agents/): a fully-loaded framework for creating interactive physical agents that can understand, remember, and act upon contextual information from their environment.
+- [**EmbodiedAgents**](https://automatika-robotics.github.io/embodied-agents/): a fully-loaded framework for creating interactive physical agents that can understand, remember, and act upon contextual information from their environment.

 ## Overview